Updated 11.05pm with new pictures

 Updated Thursday 12.30pm with MIA statement, 6.15pm with inspection

-An aircraft was blown off the airport apron on Wednesday night, ploughing through a perimeter fence and into the road before crashing into a building.
+Strong winds blew an aircraft off the airport apron on Wednesday night, ploughing through a perimeter fence and into the road before crashing into a building.

 No injuries were reported at the incident in Ħal-Farruġ.